What parents need to know

 Is it any good?

-It can be difficult to watch some of the powerful vignettes in Girl Rising, but it's important to push past the sadness, the discomfort, and even the horror of how these girls are exploited and oppressed.
+It can be difficult to watch some of the film’s powerful vignettes, but it's important to push past the sadness, the discomfort, and even the horror of how these girls are exploited and oppressed.
 Even though upsetting issues are explored, this is the kind of stirring documentary that parents should watch with their mature tweens or teens and then discuss the ideas it raises -- girl empowerment, education, and equality.

 All of the stories are touching and deserving of attention.
 Senna's tale is particularly compelling and hopeful.
 Named after Xena: Warrior Princess, Senna is from the remote town of La Rinconada, Peru, in the Andes and goes to school at the command of her father, who eventually dies after a gold-mining accident.
 She discovers the words of Peruvian poet Cesar Vallejo that inspire her to honor her father's memory, to claim her right to learn, and to have as bright a future as she can imagine.
 If only every girl, regardless of where she was born, could be assured the same.